wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

 -----

 Once the network is connected at the socket level, the login process requires three steps.
-If one of these steps is omitted, the connection is reseted by the cti server.
+If one of these steps is omitted, the connection is reset by the cti server.

 * login_id, the username is sent as a login to the cti server, cti server answers by giving a sessionid